fahmidur/systools/README.md

 ## qcompile

 The q here is meant to indicate quick.
-Written in a Perl as a script to run for quickly compiling some tiny demo C or C++ code.
+Written in Perl as a script to run for quickly compiling some tiny demo C or C++ code.
 Not meant to compile anything serious.
-It will look at source files and see if any include math.h, if so, it will link against libm.
+It will look at source files and see if any include `math.h`, if so, it will link against libm.
 It names the output file after the lead source file.
-So

 ```
 $ qcompile hello.cpp
 ```